Cellular or Bluetooth RPM Devices & How To Choose

 Gateway Technology & How it Connects Multiple Bluetooth Devices

-Gateway technology allows multiple Bluetooth devices to connect to a cellular gateway.
+Gateway technology allows multiple Bluetooth devices to connect to one cellular gateway.
 The gateway then sends the health data to a cloud and then pushes the data to an RPM dashboard.
 For example, the Tenovi Gateway allows multiple RPM and RTM wireless devices like blood pressure monitors, pillboxes, scales, blood glucose meters, and pulse oximeters to connect and transmit data to be stored in the Tenovi cloud.
 The data can then be sent to any RPM platform for review.

 The Tenovi Gateway offers the following features.